-There are 4 BNC connectors labeled "VID REF1" and "VID REF 2".
-These are "looping" inputs for SMPTE analog video referencing.
+There are two BNC connectors labeled "VID REF".
+This is a "looping" input for SMPTE analog video referencing.
 Connect composite, or tri-level sync to either BNC.
 If desired, use the second BNC to loop the signal to another device.
 If the loop is not used, terminate the second BNC with 75 ohms.

-If a video reference signal is connected and the router is configured to use redundant references, the routing switcher, will cause all switching to occur during the vertical interval of the reference per SMPTE RP-168 and the supported video format standards shown on page 19.
-If no reference signal is available or the router is configured for "no references", the routing switcher will switch at a random point rather than during the vertical interval of the reference signal.
+If a video reference signal is connected, switching will occur during the vertical interval of the reference per SMPTE RP-168 and the supported video format standards shown on page 19.
+If no reference signal is available, the routing switcher will switch at a random point rather than during the vertical interval of the reference signal.